raivivek/raivivek.github.io/blog/blast-and-its-inconsistencies.rst

 .. type: text
 .. author: Vivek Rai

-BLAST+ is an amazing tool and does it job in a pretty decent way.
+`BLAST+ <http://www.ncbi.nlm.nih.gov/books/NBK1763/>`_ is an amazing tool and does it job in a pretty decent way.
 However, anyone who has worked with it for some time and with some non trivial details has his own horror stories to tell.
-For the past few months where I have been engaged in development of SequenceServer, we got a lot of opportunities to see the ugly inconsistencies crept within the otherwise beautiful program.
+For the past few months where I have been engaged in development of `SequenceServer <https://github.com/yannickwurm/sequenceserver>`_, we got a lot of opportunities to see the ugly inconsistencies crept within the otherwise beautiful program.

 BLAST+ is the newer and improved version of legacy BLAST executables with improved performance and feature inclusion.
 It goes through close to two cycles